metwork-project/chem-kit/README.md

 conda activate chem_kit
 ```

-To manage other required Python librairies,
+To manage other required Python packages,
 the better way is to use [Poetry](https://python-poetry.org) on top of Conda :

 ```bash